tcarleton/stagg/README.md

                                            # data and the grid will be taken
                                            # from its first layer

-  extent = small_extent                   # The extent to crop the
+  extent = kansas_extent                   # The extent to crop the
                                            # secondary_raster to, use whenever
                                            # possible to save time (default is
                                            # "full").
-Format is a vector of 4
-                                           # numeric values defining boundaries
-                                           # in the following order:minimum
-                                           # longitude, maximum longitude,
-                                           # minimum latitude, maximum latitude.
+Format must be compatible
+                                           # with raster::crop()
 )
 ```

     #> Checking for raster alignment

-    #> Adjusting raster longitude from 0 - 360 to -180 - 180

-    #> Longitude ranges match
+    #> Longitude coordinates do not match.
+Aligning longitudes to standard coordinates.

     #> Resampling secondary_raster